Meeting rooms in your coworking space are not only a necessity but also the second largest revenue stream after rent!

 Eliminating any friction in the booking process is key to increase chances people will eventually book.
 Make booking easy, intuitive and quick!

 It’s a good idea to make bookings possible at any time.
 Sometimes people need to book a meeting room urgently or it’s late in the evening and they need a room for the next morning.

 A good way to achieve this is to expose the live availability of your meeting rooms to the public and allow people to directly make a booking.

-You can do that with a number of scheduling tools, including OfficRnD’s meeting rooms management component (example screenshot below).
+You can do that with a number of meeting room booking tools, including OfficRnD’s coworking app – Mobile, Tablet and Desktop (screenshot below).

 4/ Present your meeting rooms interactively